MonteLogic/MoL-blog-content/posts/work-project-notes/work-notes/MoL-blog-weba/MoL-blog-weba-wn-1.md

 So when I get around to it, I will get the funds in for scaleway then I'll start my own proposal.

+## Sun Apr 27 2025 17:49:09 CDT

+I kind of already have a 'tags' page the way the blog page is setup.